-If you’re paying by the hour for space, it can be easier to limit the meeting to the “proper” amount of time and avoid it running over and taking up the whole day.
+If you’re paying by the hour for an off-site office space, it can be easier to limit the meeting to the “proper” amount of time and avoid it running over and taking up the whole day.
 Knowing exactly how long a meeting will be can make it easier for employees to focus better, as they will not be wondering how much longer the meeting will be going on and when they can leave.
 It will all be set out in advance.
-You can also build breaks with refreshments (provided by the venue) into your plan.
+You can also incorporate breaks with refreshments (provided by the venue) into your plan.

 Get in touch with our team today to book your off-site meeting at our venue in Oxfordshire and boost your employee engagement.
 We have 20 meeting spaces and can hold up to 170 people in our venue, not to mention enough free parking for all your delegates.Learn more about our meeting rooms